 - Use a good harness.
-The harness is one of the most important aspects to offering proper support for your child.
+The harness is one of the most important aspects of offering proper support for your child.
 The harness straps should ideally be at the level of or below the shoulder of your toddler.

 - Never leave your child unattended in a car.
 The temperature inside a car can go up by around 15 to 20 degrees in 10 to 15 minutes.
-If the outside temperature is very hot and humid, then the child will lose consciousness faster.
+If the outside temperature is very hot and humid, then the child will lose consciousness very quickly.
 Children can switch off the air conditioner by mistake due to which the car heats up faster leading to suffocation and even death.

 - Make sure your car has curtain airbags for side head protection.

-- A car should be equipped with auto emergency braking (AEB) to reduce the severity of rear end crashes.
+- A car should be equipped with auto emergency braking (AEB) to reduce the severity of rear-end crashes.